 What are the primary causes of carpal tunnel syndrome?

-It’s usually caused by pressure on the median nerve.
-This can happen from repetitive motions, certain body shapes, or medical conditions.
+It’s usually caused by pressure on the median nerve, which can result from repetitive motions, specific body shapes, or medical conditions.

 How can I prevent carpal tunnel syndrome?